 Customer Acquisition Cost (CAC)

-CAC provides a summary of all the marketing and sales costs that lead up to your company acquiring a new customer.
-It might include the costs associated with the direct mail campaign, the fulfillment, and all the follow-up time spend by your employees.
+Customer acquisition cost also known as CAC provides a summary of all the marketing and sales costs that lead up to your company acquiring a new customer.
+It might include the costs associated with the direct mail campaign, the fulfillment, and all the follow-up time spent by your employees.
 This metric is very useful for analyzing your investment and making sure that you’re making the right decisions for your company’s growth.

 Return on Investment

 This is the net revenue earned from your direct mail marketing campaign, after you subtract all of the associated costs (AKA the amount that goes directly to your bottom line).
 Ultimately, what you’re looking to discover from measuring your results is your total return on investment.
 In the past, we’ve made a pretty strong case for the value of print media for marketing —once you curate your results, you can then make adjustments to your campaigns to maximize your success and increase your ROI.

 Have questions or want to learn more?
 Contact Advertisers Printing, a St. Louis Printing Company today for additional information about measuring the success of your direct mail campaigns.